garglk/garglk/README.md

 Gargoyle is based on the standard interpreters for the formats it supports.
 Gargoyle is free software released under the terms of the GNU General Public License.

+Gargoyle can be downloaded from the [releases page](https://github.com/garglk/garglk/releases).

 ## Typography in interactive fiction

 Gargoyle cares about typography!
 In this computer age of typographical poverty, where horrible fonts, dazzling colors, and inadequate white space is God, Gargoyle dares to rebel!